-Honored and humbled to be featured in The News-Press, Naples Daily News, and Gulfshore Life magazine.
+Honored and humbled to be featured in the BBC, The News-Press, Naples Daily News, and Gulfshore Life magazine.
 This small business of ours, and the family it supports, will cherish these for a long time to come.
 It’s a privilege to be a part of this community, to nourish and celebrate it, and to share our story.
-Click below or visit our community page to learn more.
+Click below or visit our press page to learn more.

 The Fisherman's Daughter offers heritage Florida seafood caught and prepared in fishing family tradition—from blue crab to bottarga.
 We believe in traceable, sustainable seafood from ocean to table and encourage you to know your fisherman.

 As one of the last mullet fishing families in the region, our Gulf Coast pride is rooted deeply in all we do.
-Heirloom recipes span our heritage and excite us still, bridging a gap between the modern world and the natural one we’re so desperate to save.
+Heirloom recipes span our heritage and excite us still.

 Smoked mullet, in particular, is a passion of ours.
 Well known for its oily and flavorful meat, mullet is the only fish with a gizzard, allowing it to filter out ocean impurities and toxins.
 The resultant flavor is rich and quite unique, transforming an otherwise humble fish into a bit of Gulf Coast magic.
 Packed full of Omega-3s, the mighty mullet remains one of the healthiest fish you can eat and is among the most sustainable fisheries in the world—an annual commercial harvest can be traced back to just a few dozen spawning mullet mamas.
 And it’s darn delicious, any which way you cook it.